RiiConnect24/Wii-Guide/_pages/en_US/wiilink-demae-dominos.md

 1. Put your SD card or USB drive in your Wii.
 2. Launch the Homebrew Channel on your Wii.
 3. Launch Wii Mod Lite.
-4. Using the +Control Pad on your Wiimote, navigate to `WAD Manager`, and then navigate to the `wad` folder.
+4. Using the +Control Pad on your Wii Remote, navigate to `WAD Manager`, and then navigate to the `wad` folder.
 5. Highlight the Food Channel and Set Personal Data WADs by pressing the + Button over each of them.
 When all the WADs are selected, press A twice to install the WADs.
 6. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel.